About Yen Finder

 • Japan Post closes most ATM locations between 21:00 and 9:00.
 Seven Bank is 24/7 at most major locations.

-• Japan Post doesn't operate Sundays/holidays evenings at many locations.
+• Japan Post doesn't operate Sundays/holidays evenings at many locations, so the real constraint is access, not a cheaper fee window.

 For 24/7 access in cities, Seven Bank is better.
 For 9:00– 18:00 access in rural areas, Japan Post is the only option.